Community Cats

 12096607_10153196733377666_2540309625472901618_n

 Consider volunteering to help Community Cats.
 Fostering kittens, trapping and transporting cats, or providing a garage for staging cats are all ways to help.
-It's a team effort, and TNRM makes a real difference in the lives of unowned cats and kittens.
+It's a team effort, and TNRM makes a real difference in the lives of unowned cats and kittens. *Please note, PALS does not trap TNRM animals, we only provide traps for community members to use.
+To schedule to have your trapped cats serviced, click the link to our sign-up genius page to reserve a spot.

 Spring into Action for Kittens